EEITTeam03/React-burger-demo/README.md

 ## Folder Structure

-After creation, your project should look like this:
+After npm install , your project should look like this:

 ```
 my-app/